 Apple has terminated the contract of Ashley Gjøvik, the company’s software engineer after she refused to attend a discussion on a “sensitive Intellectual Property matter.”
 Last month, Gjøvik went public with her grievance at the company.
-On Twitter, she shared that she faced sexism at Apple, and on reporting the issue to the concerned HR team, she was put on indefinite paid leave and her access to the company’s Slack channels was revolved during the investigation.
+On Twitter, she shared that she faced sexism at Apple, and on reporting the issue to the concerned HR team, she was put on indefinite paid leave and her access to the company’s Slack channels was revoked during the investigation.

 Recently, she also filed a complaint at the U.S. National Labor Agency (NLA) for alleged discrimination and harassment at Apple.
 An organizer of the #AppleToo movement and currently a software engineer at the company Cher Scarlett also filed a complaint at the NLA against the company’s pay inequality and culture of secrecy.